Opinya/node-exercise/README.md

         ◦ Generate a new cart in active status and return in
     • PUT /carts/:id
         ◦ change the cart status to filled, generate a new cart and set it as working cart
+    • The app should have data models for product, line item, as defined below ◦ You can use mongoose or vanilla classes to define the models

 ## Models

 ### Product